HME401 - Medicine 4A

 Student performance is assessed in a numerical scale of marks from 0-100% and graded as High Distinction (80% and over), Distinction (70%-79%), Credit (60-69%), Pass (50%-59%) or Fail (below 50%).
 There are a number of formative assessment tasks which do not contribute to the final mark.

-Students who do not meet these requirements or whose performance is borderline will be reviewed by the Academic Progress Committee, who will arrange reassessment and/or support as appropriate.
+Students who do not meet these requirements will be reviewed by the Academic Progress Committee, who may arrange support and/or further assessment and/or support as appropriate.

-The ELPC theme constitutes 12.5% of the marks for HME401.
-Assessment for ELPC consists of:
+The ELP theme constitutes 12.5% of the marks for HME401.
+Assessment for ELP consists of:

 - Satisfactory completion of the Professional Competence Process (hurdle requirement)